Nova A.

 • It can test the hypothesis in experiments.

-• It can measure data by using statistics.
+• It can measure data with statistical principles, making it reliable.

 • It completely ignores the context of the research study or experiment.